 According to Jim Kaufman of the Laboratory Safety Institute (LSI), “There are three levels of responsibility.
 First is Management.
 Safety is their responsibility.
 Preventing accidents and injuries is their responsibility.
 If you manage others, you are responsible for their health and safety.
 You have to enforce the rules,” he explains.
 “Second is the Chemical Hygiene Officer and the lab’s safety committee.
 They are advisors and recommenders.
 Third is everyone.
 Everyone needs to be responsible for health and safety.
 Follow the rules, report accidents, injuries, and unsafe conditions.”

 Organizations such as LSI – formerly the Laboratory Safety Workshop a not-for-profit center providing a focus for safety in science education, work, and our everyday lives.
 The LSI makes several assumptions about the level of knowledge of those “in the know”, they say “You know the hazards, you know the worst things that could happen, you know what to do and how to do it if they should happen, you know and use the prudent practices, protective facilities, and protective equipment needed to minimize the risks.”
-But, when the pressure is on, there can always be a proverbial roller-skate left on a stair to wreck the best of intentions.
+But, when the pressure is on, there can always be a proverbial chance for inadvertent roller skating down the stairs to wreck the best of intentions.

 With the ubiquity of the Internet, every lab now can have instant online access to its health and safety rules and guidelines.
 The Biological Safety Policy of Washington State University at Pullman is a typical example of the materials freely available.
 One aspect of safety that is often ignored is that while personal protective equipment (PPE), such as eye protection, lab coats and fume hoods are essential, there is an alternative and that is to better design an experiment so that the hazards are controlled without resorting to PPE.
 If safer materials or processes are available or the whole experiment can be enclosed then that reduces risks.